-bastyp is the type of basis set to use, and must correspond with the name of the directory as used within \$ADFRESOURCES, or within \$ADFRESOURCES/ZORA for ZORA calculations.
+bastyp is the type of basis set to use, and must correspond with the name of the directory as used within \$ADFRESOURCES (=\$ADFHOME/atomicdata), or within \$ADFRESOURCES/ZORA for ZORA calculations.

 Valid standard basis set types are: SZ, DZ, DZP, TZP, TZ2P, and QZ4P.
-More valid basis set types can be found in the \$ADFRESOURCES directory.
+More valid basis set types can be found in the \$ADFRESOURCES directory, such as the TZ2P+ basis set, the augmented basis sets AUG/ASZ, AUG/ADZ, AUG/ADZP, AUG/ATZP, AUG/ATZ2P, and the even tempered basis sets ET/ET-pVQZ, ET/ET-QZ3P, ET/ET-QZ3P-1DIFFUSE, ET/ET-QZ3P-2DIFFUSE, ET/ET-QZ3P-3DIFFUSE.
 ZORA will be included only for the standard basis set types: SZ, DZ, DZP, TZP, TZ2P, and QZ4P, and if the calculation is a ZORA calculation.
 In case one of the standard basis set types is used, but no basis set of the specified type is available, ADF will try to use a larger basis set.
 Default: DZ.